PrithaAgrawal/restaurant/README.md

 5. Open your browser and visit http://127.0.0.1:5000/ to see the application in action.

+## Requirements.txt
+Use the `requirements.txt` file to download the required dependencies.

 ## Technology Stack
 1. Frontend: HTML, CSS (Bootstrap for responsiveness)